Who We Are

 In pursuing his goal of practical, cost-effective carbon solutions Mr. Bookbinder has frequently told environmental groups, members of Congress, and federal and state agencies things they did not want to hear.

 Mr. Bookbinder was trained at Princeton University (summa cum laude) and the University of Chicago Law School.
 He has designed and taught courses on “Environmental Litigation” at Georgetown University Law Center and “Environmental Law and Science” at the William and Mary Law School/Virginia Institute of Marine Science, and has served on the boards of several nonprofit groups.
+He is an adjunct scholar at the Niskanen Center in Washington DC.

 David Bailey has 35 years experience in managing energy related issues around the world.
 He has worked at literally every level of the coal and oil and gas industries, from the UK National Coal Board during the economic and labor upheavals under the Thatcher government to responsibility for ExxonMobil’s climate policy.